3 Great Tips to Start Learning Amazon Web Services

 If you are a professional in cloud computing or if you're looking to start a career in this exciting field, chances are that you will want to learn...Learn More

-The Domain Name System provides mapping between human readable names (like www.amazon.com) and their associated IP addresses (like 220.127.116.11).
-How DNS works can be best compared to a phone book where you look up the phone numbers listed by easier-to-remember names.
+The DNS provides mapping between human readable names (like www.amazon.com) and their associated IP addresses (like 126.96.36.199).
+DNS can be best compared to a phone book where you look up the phone numbers listed by easier-to-remember names.
 DNS comes under the application layer protocol.

-A user types “www.amazon.com” in his browser, which then queries the Domain Name System server for amazon.com’s IP addresses.
-DNS servers return Amazon’s address so the browser can request data from Amazon’s web host, which returns the elements necessary to build their home page in the local browser.
+A user types www.amazon.com in his browser, which then queries the DNS server for amazon.com’s IP addresses.
+The servers return Amazon’s address so the browser can request data from Amazon’s web host, which returns the elements necessary to build their home page in the local browser.

-A domain name is human readable name – like amazon.com – that we type in a web browser URL field.
+A domain name is a human readable name—like amazon.com—that we type in a web browser URL field.
 The Internet Corporation for Assigned Names and Numbers (ICANN) manages these domain names

 By managing domain name reservations, name registrars are critical to how DNS works.
 ICANN currently grants permission to organizations to act as domain name registrars for specific higher level domains.

 Like a phone book, the name server is a collection of domain names matched to IP addresses.